 “I am going to work from home while you complete the project.
 I will stay out of your way though!”

-“Please let me know if you need anything while you complete the job.
+“Please let me know if you need anything while you complete the other jobs.
 I will be home while you are there.”

-“I understand there won’t be water for part of the time you work in the bathroom.
+“I understand there won’t be water the entire time you work in the bathroom.
 I will plan ahead for that since I will be at home during work.”

 Let Them Know Where You Will Be